Are doctors offices required to have EMR?

 • Nearly all non-federal acute care hospitals (96%) adopted a certified EHR by 2021.
 This is a huge jump from 2011, when only 28% had adopted one.

-• Nearly 4 in 5 office-based physicians (78%) adopted a certified EHR by 2021.
+• Nearly 4 in 5 office-based physicians (78%) will adopt a certified EHR by 2021.
 This also represents significant progress from 2011, when only 34% had adopted one.
 (Source: HealthIT.gov)

-For a closure, and after we answered your question Are doctors’ offices required to have emr? and introduced you to the legal incentive that is spreading EMRs more and more.
-You probably concluded the importance of EMR on your patients and practice.
+For closure, and after we answered your question, Are doctors’ offices required to have emr?
+And introduced you to the legal incentive that is spreading EMRs more and more.
+You probably concluded that EMR is important to your patients and practice.
 In case you are looking for a customized solution, we, at Ambula can help you.
-Of course, We advise you to choose wisely the better system for you by asking the right questions.
+Of course, We advise you to choose the better system wisely by asking the right questions.
 Compose a list of potential vendors, evaluate, check your references and pave the way for better-quality care.

 For further inquiries, our Ambula healthcare staff is waiting to hear from you, contact us: (818) 308-4108.
 And now check out How real-time data can improve patient care!